alan-turing-institute/learningmachines/doc/datasets/dataset_requirements.md

 Options:
 - Find a longitudinal study/dataset with patient-level data preserved (less likely to be publicly available)
 - Find a healthcare-related but less sensitive subject (i.e. not patient-level hospital data) with times and sufficient complexity.
-- Artificially create drifts, by ordering the data in some way (e.g. start with older patients and then feed in younger patients over time).
+- Artificially create drifts, by ordering the data in some way (e.g. start with older patients and then feed in younger patients over time)